- News & events

 Grad students are allowed to use the workstations in the open plan area BLU 10402 on a drop-in basis.
 Entry to the open plan offices is through an access code, which is changed before the fall and spring term and emailed to students.
 MSc and PhD students are also welcome to request private workspace.

 Graduate Program Staff can help you book a room in Blusson Hall for your research proposal meeting, comprehensive exam, capstone presentation or thesis defence.
-Senior supervisors have access to book rooms for committee and other meetings.
+Supervisors have access to book rooms for committee and other meetings.

 The graduate student lounge is located on the main floor of Blusson Hall in room BLU 10716.
 Lounge entry is through an access code that is changed regularly and is shared by email at the beginning of every term.

 The Research Commons is located on the 7th floor of W.A.C.
 Bennett Library and is exclusively accessible to graduate students, faculty and postdoctoral fellows.
 The space is equipped with wifi, workstations, bookable group rooms and areas for discussion and relaxation.
-The access code to the Research Commons changes periodically.
-Effective September 4th, 2018, access is available using: 2-4-3-1-Enter.
+Please see the Research Commons website for the door access code.

 Video conferencing in meeting rooms